Salt River Hills Serenity

 The topography of the area and some of its flora are similar to the Ozark region found much farther south.
 A diverse set of plant species in the park range from prairie types, such as orange puccoon, lead plant and purple prairie clover, to upland forest species, including black oak, blackjack oak and blue ash.

 Mark Twain State Park serves as a refuge for white-tailed deer, turkey, raccoons, squirrels, osprey, northern harriers and numerous waterfowl.
 Bald eagles often spend the winter here, and have even nested near the park in recent years.

 For visitors wishing to spend a night or more in the park, there are basic and electric sites, some available for advance reservation.
 Located on the lake, the campground is equipped with modern showers and laundry facilities.
 Camper cabins are also available in the campground and feature heat, air conditioning and sleeping space for four adults and two children.
-Guests staying in the camper cabins have access to the campground shower house.
+Guests staying in the camper cabins have access to the campground showerhouse during the on-season (April 15-Oct.
+31).
 A courtesy boat ramp and fish-cleaning station are located in the campground area.
 Spending a relaxing night under the stars is the perfect way to cap off a day of fishing, boating, swimming, picnicking and hiking.